odys-z/odys-z.github.io/sphinx/notes/dev-op/survey.rst

 * Data module design
 * Service architecture planning
-* Data service exposing policy
+* Data service exposing policy publishing
 * Business intelligence with traffic surveying and analyzing
 * Having available data service visualized at design time for others.

 Works to be done:

-* A VS Code plugin for browsing available exposed data service Backend data synchronizer
+* A VS Code plugin for browsing available exposed data service backend & data synchronizer
-* A VS Code database designer and a Java data service module compiler
+* A VS Code database designer (CLI & scripts are enough) and a Java data service module compiler
 * A platform for experiment and deploy docker images
 * A paid cloud / edge runtime environment
 * A consulting service for data planning and integration or data quality verifying